gtalus/GURPSInitTool/docs/group_manager.rst

 Groups Manager
 ==============

 The groups manager allows you to organize and save combatant records between sessions, making them more easily available to quickly create an encounter during a game session.
-It is accessed by cliking the right-most icon on the toolbar or pressing Alt+G, which brings up the Group Manager window.
+It is accessed through the 'Window' menu, by cliking the icon depicting two characters on the far right of the toolbar, or by pressing Alt+G.

 .. image:: _static/10_group_manager.png